lovecrafts/awsadvent/index.md

 Transparent access worked fine, and a user was added to the Cognito Pool.

-Access was allowed to the protected resource.
+Access was allowed to the protected resource once authenticate, or presented a Google Authetication page.

 ### The Good